test-by-step/test-by-topics/tech/long/en/mail-security.md

 Like spam filters, DLP filters can be circumvented by encryption.
 It is possible to filter all attachments or encrypted messages to addresses outside the organization.

+## Mitigation Actions

+Mail servers can take several actions to actively protect mail messages, and the actions are very similar to DLP and Antivirus:

+### Quarentine

+For e-mail quarentining is generally achieved using Spam folders.
+Spam that isn't judged explicitly prohibitable will be automatically directed to a separate folder that can be manually accessed if it is mis-classified.

+### Block or delete

+The worst offending e-mail messages can be blocked, dropped or deleted by the mail server if it demonstrably breaks the server policy.

+### Strip/sanitize

+The mail server can strip images, links, and attachments that might be dangerous from the message.
+Often, messages from outside the organization will have stricter sanitization policies than internal messages.

+Attachments can be outright removed, truncated, or replaced with notification message (a processes sometimes referred to as Tombstoning).

+### Truncate

+Truncation will generally mean that an attachment is replaced with a 0 byte replacement, rendering it harmless.

 ## References

 [1] https://en.wikipedia.org/wiki/S/MIME